renatolinsdigital/reddit-like-app/README.md

  - Every UI element is a component, which means everything can be easily found, shared, tested, updated, etc. Doing things that way requires more time to craft each component, but later, it becomes faster to create applications.
 With a good set of battle-tested shared components, interfaces will be more assembled than developed
  - The shared/icons folder is to be holding hand-crafted icons provided by the UI/UX team.
 Icons in there will be converted to React components (icons are React components) so we can have more control over them (set variations, update at run-time, animate, run unit test over possibilities, etc.).
 In a scenario where we need a huge amount of icons (e.g: more than 15 icons for an application), then the suggested approach would be considering a known icons library by default, leaving the idea of 'icons as components' for just a few specific cases
  - If a domain component needs sub-components that are not on the 'shared' folder, it can have a 'sub-components' folder and store it there.
 It is also important to remember that sub-components have the potential to becoming a shared component
+ - The way I work, nothing will be simple to create, but the intention is that it will be simple to understand, update and scale

 # Tooling + dependencies